-The objectives of both DQN-based dialogue systems and a limited number of human-computer interaction DDX applications for RDs [22, 23, 24, 38, 39], are to capture additional symptoms present in patients and ultimately improve diagnostic accuracy.
-However, this approach may not always align perfectly with the process of DDX, as sometimes excluding phenotypes belonging to competing diagnoses that patients do not possess can better aid in narrowing down the possible diseases.
-As decision trees always have binary branches of yes or no, our dialogue strategy considers the overall benefit of users’ answering yes or no, making it more comprehensive and in line with DDX.
-Furthermore, two intension-considered dialogue strategies were designed in case users explicitly want to verify or exclude phenotypes.
+Most DQN-based dialogue diagnosis systems and a limited number of human-computer interaction DDX applications for RDs aim to capture additional symptoms that exist in patients to improve diagnostic accuracy [29-31, 46, 47].
+However, this approach may not always align perfectly with the process of DDX, as sometimes excluding phenotypes belonging to competing diagnoses that are not present in patients can better aid in narrowing down the possible diseases.
+RDmaster’s dialogue strategy can consider the overall benefit of users answering yes or no, as decision trees always have binary branches of yes or no, making our strategy more comprehensive and in line with DDX.
+Furthermore, two intention-considered questioning strategies were designed in case users explicitly want to verify or exclude phenotypes.

+LLMs, such as GPT-3, have been studied extensively for diagnosing common diseases [26, 27], and have been found to outperform a well-known DDX generator Isabel Pro [48, 49].
+But their effectiveness for diagnosing RDs has not been thoroughly investigated.
+In this study, we compared the performance of KB-based RD diagnostic tools with LLMs (specifically GPT-3.5 and GPT4) in generating DDX lists for RDs and demonstrated the enormous potential of LLMs for RD diagnosis.
+However, the clinical application of LLMs for RD diagnosis needs to be cautious.
+Even the most advanced GPT-4 still has some limitations: (i) instability, meaning that the DDX list may vary even when using the same prompt; (ii) inability to analyze sequencing data, while RDs are mostly genetic diseases; (iii) cannot recommend RDs well that have not been trained or have limited training data; (iv) bias of professional knowledge, e.g., confusing the ORPHA codes of RDs.

 Nonetheless, there are several limitations to this work.
-Firstly, the diagnostic accuracy of RDmaster cannot be fully guaranteed, as patients usually do not present all phenotypes of the target disease and often exhibit symptoms that are not directly related to the target disease.
-If sufficient evidence to support a viable diagnosis is not in the initial report, the target disease may be placed in a relatively lower position in the differential diagnosis list, in which case our dialogue diagnosis may not work well.
-Secondly, the diagnostic methods and Q&A strategies adopted by RDmaster are designed based on KBs.
-However, even in the most authoritative KB, Orphanet, there are still a large number of RDs that lack phenotypic and genetic evidence.
+Firstly, the diagnostic accuracy of RDmaster cannot be completely assured, as patients usually do not present all phenotypes of the target disease and often exhibit symptoms that are not related to the target disease.
+If the initial report does not provide enough evidence to support a viable diagnosis, the target disease may be placed lower in the DDX list, in which case RDmaster usually does not perform well.
+Secondly, the diagnostic methods and Q&A strategies used by RDmaster are designed based on KBs.
+However, even in the most authoritative KB Orphanet, many rare diseases lack phenotypic and/or genetic evidence.
 As of February 2022, Orphanet only recorded 4257 RDs with phenotypic information and 3884 RDs with associated genes.
-With the advent of next-generation sequencing technology, hundreds of new disease-gene associations are revealed per year [40].
-As more and more research and reporting on rare diseases are conducted, the relevant knowledge bases will become increasingly complete.
+With the advent of next-generation sequencing technology, hundreds of new disease-gene associations are revealed every year [50].
+As more research is conducted and more RDs are identified, the relevant KBs will become increasingly comprehensive.

 Methods